salsita/prism/docs/composition/example/utilizing-matchers.md

-## Utilizing Matchers
+## Using Matchers

+Let's see how these different Matcher types are used in practice.

-Time for plumbing, we need to proxy all the actions tagged with `Top` or `Bottom` to `GifViewer` Updater which does the mutation and potentially emits Side effects.
-Imagine our `GifViewerPair` Updater as a person who unwraps a package which may contain another package and hand it over to another person (`GifViewer` Updater) who's responsible for handling content of the package and keep in mind that the package can be wrapped many times for many people (Component Updaters).
-Therefore we'd need to strip `Top.` or `Bottom.` off the beggining of the Action type and provide rest to underlying Child Updater as unwrapped Action.
+We need to proxy all Actions tagged with `Top` or `Bottom` to the `GifViewer` Updater, which mutates the state and potentially emits Side Effects.
+Imagine our `GifViewerPair` Updater as a person who unwraps a package which may contain another package, and if so hands it over to another person (the `GifViewer` Updater) who is responsible for handling the contents of the package.
+Keep in mind that the package can be wrapped many times for many people (Component Updaters), with each one handing off to the person "below" them.

+We need to strip `Top.` or `Bottom.` off the beginning of the Action type and provide rest to the underlying Child Updater as unwrapped Action:

 ```javascript
 import { Updater, mapEffects } from 'redux-elm';